Mono-Blaine/AUBSchedule/README.md

 # AUBSchedule
-Originally a homework in a university class, extended to an android application.
+Originally a homework for a university class, extended to an android application.

 Allows the user to:
 - Search the courses taught in a user-provided class